 - 1. U.S. Treasury obligations.
 Direct obligations of the United States Treasury with the full faith and credit of the United States. - 2.
-GSE- Primary Agency Obligations.
-Government Sponsored Enterprises (GSEs) Federal Instrumentality Securities include, but are not limited to Federal National Mortgage Association (FNMA), the Federal Home Loan Mortgage Corporation (FHLMC), Federal Home Loan Banks (FHLB), and the Federal Farm Credit Bureau (FFCB). - 3.
-GSE-Secondary Agency Obligations.
-Other US government sponsored enterprises that are less marketable are considered secondary GSEs.
-They include, but are not limited to: Private Export Funding Corporation (PEFCO), Tennessee Valley Authority (TVA), Financing Corporation (FICO) and Federal Agricultural Mortgage

-Corporation (Farmer Mac).

-- 4. Supranational Bonds.
-The institution must have the U.S. government as its largest shareholder.
-International Bank for Reconstruction and Development (IBRD or World Bank); the International Finance Corporation (IFC); the Asian Development Bank (ADB) and the Inter-American Development Bank (IADB). - 5.
+U.S. Agency Obligations.
+US Government Agency Obligations and US Government Sponsored Enterprises (GSEs) which may include, but are not limited to the following: Federal Farm Credit Banks Funding Corporation (FFCB), Federal Home Loan Bank (FHLB), Federal National Mortgage Association (FNMA), Federal Home Loan Mortgage Corporation (FHLMC), and Tennessee Valley Authority (TVA). - 3.
+Supranational Bonds.
+United States dollar denominated bonds, notes or other obligations that are issued or guaranteed by supranational institutions, provided, that at the time of investment, the institution has the United States as its largest shareholder.
+These Include: International Bank for Reconstruction and Development (IBRD or World Bank); the International Finance Corporation (IFC); the Asian Development Bank (ADB) and the Inter-American Development Bank (IADB). - 4.
 Municipal Bonds.
-The Treasurer may invest in general obligations bonds of any state and general obligations bonds of local governments of any state which at the time of investment are rated by S&P, A- or better, Moody's, A3 or better or Fitch, A- or better.
-Bonds outside of the state of Washington must be General Obligation bonds with a minimum rating of A- from a nationally recognized rating agency. - 6.
-Corporate Notes: This unsecured debt obligation must be purchased in accordance with the investment policies and procedures adopted by the State Investment Board.
-Corporate notes must be rated A- by S&P, A3 by Moody's, or A- by Fitch or better.
-The maturity must not exceed 5 years and the maximum maturity of the corporate note portfolio cannot exceed 3 years.
-Issuer constraints for single A+ to A- holdings are 2 % of the total portfolio and 3% per issuer for ratings AA- or better at the time of purchase.
-If the issuer's rating is single A+ to A- category and it is on negative watch, it is not allowed.
-If the issuer is rated by more than one NRSRO, then the lowest rating will be used.
-Foreign issuers are further constrained to a 2% limit for each country, with the exception of Canadian issuers, which have no limit.

-7. Commercial paper
+The Treasurer may invest in bonds of the State of Washington, any local government in the State of Washington, General Obligation bonds outside the State of Washington, at the time of investment the bonds must have one of the three highest credit ratings of a nationally recognized rating agency.

+5. Corporate Notes:

 - a.
+This unsecured debt obligation must be purchased in accordance with the investment policies and procedures adopted by the State Investment Board.
+Corporate notes must be rated at least weak single A (A-) or better by all the major rating agencies that rate the note at the time of purchase for inclusion in the corporate note portfolio. - b.
+The maturity must not exceed 5 years and the maximum duration of the corporate note portfolio cannot exceed 3 years. - c.
+The percentage of corporate notes that may be purchased from any single issuer rated AA- or better by all major rating agencies that rate the note is 3% of the assets of the total portfolio. - d.
+The percentage of corporate notes that may be purchased from any single issuer rated in the broad single A (A-) category from all the major rating agencies that rate the security is 2% of the total portfolio. - e.
+The individual country limit of non-U.S. and non-Canadian exposure is 2% of the total portfolio.
+The exposure is determined by the country of domicile of the issuers of portfolio securities.

+6. Commercial Paper

-Commercial paper must be rated with the highest short-term credit rating of any two NRSROs A-1, P-1 or F-1, at the time of purchase.
+- a.
+Commercial paper must be rated with the highest short-term credit rating category of any two NRSROs at the time of purchase.
 If the commercial paper is rated by more than two major NRSROs, it must have the highest rating from all of them. - b.
 Any commercial paper purchased with a maturity longer than 100 days must also have an underlying long-term senior unsecured credit rating at the time of purchase in one of the three highest rating categories of an NRSRO. - c.
-Commercial paper must be purchased in the secondary market and not directly from the issuers. - d.
-The percentage of commercial paper that may be purchased from any single issuer is 3% of the assets of the total portfolio.
+The percentage of commercial paper that may be purchased from any single issuer is 3% of the assets of the total portfolio. - d.
+Issuer constraints will apply to the combined holdings of corporate notes and commercial paper holdings.

-8. Non-negotiable Certificates of Deposits
+7. Non-negotiable Certificates of Deposits